 - Which of the following subjects is most interesting to you?

 - Which day(s) of the week would you like to attend this online class?

 - Would you be interested in taking the next class in this series?

-Many online learning sites and educational groups have discovered the benefits of texting.
-In conjunction with email and social media to create awareness about class offerings, texting can be used to reach class participants quickly and easily.
+Online learning sites and educational groups have discovered the benefits of texting.
+In conjunction with email and social media to create awareness about classes, texting can reach class participants quickly and easily.